 What's behind the slow rise of health care costs?
 Our pocketbooks

-Dr. Anne Furey Schultz examines a patient complaining of flu-like symptoms at Northwestern Memorial Hospital on January 10, 2013 in Chicago.
+Dr. Anne Furey Schultz examines a patient at Northwestern Memorial Hospital on January 10, 2013, in Chicago.

 You don't need me to tell you that health care spending knows only one direction: Up.